What is EMDR

-EMDR (Eye Movement Desensitization and Reprocessing) is a type of psychotherapy that helps people heal from the symptoms and emotional distress caused by traumatic or disturbing life experiences.
+EMDR (Eye Movement Desensitization and Reprocessing) is a type of psychotherapy that helps individuals heal from the symptoms and emotional distress caused by traumatic or disturbing life experiences.

-During EMDR therapy, the patient is asked to focus on a traumatic memory while simultaneously experiencing bilateral stimulation, usually through eye movements.
-This bilateral stimulation has been shown to reduce the intensity and the strong negative emotions associated with the memory of the trauma.
+During EMDR therapy, the patient focuses on a traumatic memory while simultaneously experiencing bilateral stimulation, usually through eye movements.
+This bilateral stimulation reduces the intensity and strong negative emotions associated with the memory of the trauma.

 Who can benefit from EMDR therapy?

-EMDR therapy helps adults and children of all ages to address a wide range of challenges:
+EMDR therapy assists adults and children of all ages to address a wide range of challenges:

 - PTSD (Post-Traumatic Stress Disorder) and other trauma